KristaRutz/natl-parks-react-frontend/README.md

 *This page may be viewed by:*

 1. Download and install Node.js from the [official website](https://nodejs.org/en/download/)
+2. Install [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en), a Chrome (or other browser) extension to prevent CORS errors.
-2. Clone the [repository](https://github.com/ayohana/parks-redux.git) from my [GitHub page](https://github.com/TSiu88)
+3. Clone the [repository](https://github.com/ayohana/parks-redux.git) from my [GitHub page](https://github.com/TSiu88)
-3. Use a command line/Bash to move to the project directory with `cd project-directory`
+4. Use a command line/Bash to move to the project directory with `cd project-directory`
-4. Run `npm install` to get all dependencies.
+5. Run `npm install` to get all dependencies.
-5. Run `npm run start` to start up the program
+6. Run `npm run start` to start up the program
-6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+7. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Other Technologies Used
 * _HTML_